minhoheo/minhoheo.github.io/getting_involved.md

                 If you are very good at something (even for League of Legends, for example), find any connection with the desired quality and grow that strong point (communication skill as a team, for example) up to the world-best level.
             </li>
             <li>
-                Apply to our group without worrying about it starting too late or your background.
+                Apply to our group without worrying about starting late or your background.
             </li>
         </ul>